nicolaViola/slotmachine/README.md

 ```

 then access the Document/test Swagger application through ``` http://localhost:8080/swagger-ui.html ```

+### Testing and documentation
+The Rest service is documented by Swagger (http://swagger.io/) so you can also test it.
+You can try it following this url: http://localhost:8080/swagger-ui.html
+You will have an endpoints list.
+A lot of those come from Spring Boot Actuator but the "machine-controller : Machine Controller" endpoint will make you able to test the game.
+Every methods match with the operation of the game.

+The default state is NoCoin state so you can do:
+*	/insertCoin operation.
+You can see the new state (Ready) in the ResponseBody.
+*	/startToPlay operation.
+You can see the new state (Game) in the ResponseBody.
+*	/shoot operation.
+You can see the new state (Game, NoCoin or Win).
+If Win
+	* /disponeMoney operation.
+You can see the new state (NoCoin).

+## Code
+The code is composed in four component:
+- Spring and swagger configurator
+- Controller which is implememnted by a Spring Rest service
+- Model which belong all of the component like slotemachine, state and croupier objects
+- junit: models and controller was developed using junit test.

+## Used Techonlogy
+The project uses Spring Core, Spring Boot, Rest API with Spring MVC, Swagger

 ## To-do List
  - Add Spring data MongoDb to record the games (use Fongo)